Jane Foster: Like an Einstein-Rosen Bridge?

 - In The Order of the Stick, there's a rainbow bridge that connects Valhalla and the plane where Durkon meets with the gods.

-- The titular Rainbow Brite uses rainbow pathways to travel places, mainly between Earth and Rainbowland.
+- Rainbow Brite: The titular character uses rainbow pathways to travel places, mainly between Earth and Rainbowland.